muellerdo/kits19.MIScnn/README.md

 python kits19_train.py -i data
 ```

-The training process takes up to #X# hours using two Nvidia Quadrop P6000 with in total 31 GB memory.\
+The training process takes up to 37 hours using two Nvidia Quadrop P6000 with in total 30 GB memory.\
 The resulting fitted model was saved under the sub directory "model/".\
 For the KITS19 prediction, the training can be skipped by just using the already fitted model file.